gardener/gardener/docs/proposals/15-manage-bastions-and-ssh-key-pair-rotation.md

       cidr: 1.2.3.4/32 # public IP of the user.
 CIDR is a string representing the IP Block.
 Valid examples are "192.168.1.1/24" or "2001:db9::/64"

 status:
-  # the following fields are set by the GCM
-  seedName: aws-eu2
-  providerType: aws

   # the following fields are managed by the controller in the seed and synced by gardenlet
   ingress: # IP or hostname of the bastion
     ip: 1.2.3.5
     # hostname: foo.bar

   conditions:
   - type: BastionReady # when the `status` is true of condition type `BastionReady`, the client can initiate the `ssh` connection
     status: 'True'